fortyoneplustwo/timestamp/README.md

  **Complexity**: O(1).

+ **Justification**
   Let `n` represent the amount of times the recording has been started, paused, resumed and stopped.
-  Adjusting the `audioDuration` property every time the recorder becomes inactive acts as an accumulator and ensures that computing a timestamp does not depend on `n`.
+  Adjusting the `audioDuration` property every time the recorder becomes inactive ensures that the computation of a timestamp does not depend on `n`.

 ## Issues
   Only the Mozilla Firefox browser allows for highlighting of multiple notes across the page.